caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 2.3 Testing and Evidence Methodologies

-The LLMSecForge framework defines specific testing methodologies for each assessment criteria to ensure consistent, reproducible evaluations:
+The AISecForge framework defines specific testing methodologies for each assessment criteria to ensure consistent, reproducible evaluations:

 #### 2.3.1 Vulnerability Resistance Testing